2shlomi9/Perceptron-Adaboost-classifier/Readme.md

 # Iris Binary Classification - Perceptron & Adaboost

 ## Overview
-This project presents solutions for three main tasks in **Machine Learning**, as part of the **Ariel University** course, 2024B semester.
+This project presents solutions for two tasks in Machine Learning, utilizing the Iris dataset.

 The assignment explores the following:
 1. **Perceptron Algorithm Implementation & Evaluation**